 6. Unhealthy Lifestyle

 An unhealthy lifestyle, including sleep, exercise, and nutrition, can trigger depression.
-Poor sleep can cause depression, and depression can cause poor sleep.4 Research also shows that eating processed foods can contribute to depressive symptoms.5 Finally, a lack of exercise can potentially worsen a person’s depression.6
+Poor sleep can cause depression, and depression can cause poor sleep.1 Research also shows that eating processed foods can contribute to depressive symptoms.3 Finally, a lack of exercise can potentially worsen a person’s depression.4

 Anniversaries of traumas can trigger depression or exacerbate existing depressive symptoms because they can bring back vivid memories and emotions associated with the traumatic event.
-This can lead to a resurgence of intense and distressing feelings, including fear, sadness, anger, and helplessness, as well as trigger PTSD flashbacks and intrusive thoughts, all of which can contribute to depressive symptoms.
+This can lead to a resurgence of intense and distressing feelings, including fear, sadness, anger, and helplessness, as well as trigger PTSD flashbacks and intrusive thoughts about the trauma, all of which can contribute to depressive symptoms.

 Changes in hormones can trigger depression.
 Hormone changes are most prominent during puberty, pregnancy, and menopause.
 Hormone changes can also be related to thyroid functioning, so it’s important to have a primary doctor check for any physiological causes of depression.7

+Birth is a major life event for everyone involved in the process and can be a depression trigger.
 Hormone changes after birth can result in postpartum depression.
 This is most common in women, although men can experience postpartum depression as well.
-Postpartum depression lasts longer than the “baby blues” and includes difficulty sleeping, moodiness, and excessive crying.

 Can Depression Triggers Be Prevented?

 Life is full of unexpected challenges, and not all stressors can be eliminated.
 It’s important to recognize that some triggers, such as genetic predisposition to depression and certain biological factors, may not be preventable.
-The impact generated on an individual can be mitigated through coping skills, social support, and lifestyle management.
+The impact a depression trigger has on a person depends on their coping skills, social support, and lifestyle.

 Even if a person has had depression in the past, future depression triggers can’t always be prevented.
 Still, they can learn to anticipate the triggers and gain new coping strategies in order to manage the triggers differently.
 While the body’s response to depression triggers may always feel overwhelming, with proper treatment and coping skills, an individual does not have to remain stuck in the triggered feeling.

-While depression triggers can feel emotionally insurmountable, there are coping skills a person can implement to make their trigger experiences more manageable.
+While depression triggers can feel emotionally insurmountable, there are coping skills for depression that can make depression triggers more manageable.
 Lifestyle management, staying involved in their social life and support system, practicing mindfulness and self-compassion, and reducing the use of substances are all ways to support someone’s mental health if their depressive symptoms have been triggered.

 Here are some tips for how to cope with depression triggers:

 - Exercise: Regular exercise has been shown to improve depression.
 Start with small, manageable activities like walking, swimming, or yoga, and gradually increase the intensity as you feel comfortable.
-Even as little as 3 sessions of exercise per week has shown benefits in depression symptoms.6
+Even as little as three sessions of exercise per week has shown benefits in depression symptoms.4

 - Write about thoughts and feelings: Writing down your thoughts and feelings can provide a release and help you gain insights into your emotional state.
 If you do not know where to begin, try utilizing journal prompts targeted for depression.
 Writing can also be a useful tool to track your mood and identify patterns.